leya-kurian/Deployment-Repo/README.md

 # Deployment-Repo
-This repo contains .py files for deployment
+This repo contains .py files for deployment on Streamlit.
+It is a website to identify the flower type